Brogzybro/dtapp_back/readme.md

 ## swaggerjsdoc

-Generate swagger.json from swaggerDef.js and project.
+Generate swagger.json from swaggerDef.js and project. (meant for backend)

 ## genapi

-Generates dart code using openapi generator
+Generates dart code using openapi generator (meant or client/frontend)

 ### genapibase